FM1

 Attend the meeting (45-60 minutes)

-The mediator explains the mediation process, assesses suitability, and discusses your situation.
+The mediator explains the mediation process, assesses suitability for all NCDR forms, and discusses your situation.
 You attend alone (the other party has a separate MIAM).

 Receive your FM1 certificate